 Your renters’ kids will put their hands right through the screen door.
 Or worse, the glass in a storm door.

-Nowadays you can buy plexiglass that’s pretty clear and strong.
+Nowadays you can buy strong, scratch-resistant plexiglass nearly as clear as glass.
 Cops use it to lock up violent felons – you can count on it to prevent your tenants’ kids from breaking it.

 Ornate landscaping looks great.
 It also requires work to upkeep.
 Do you think your tenants are going to break their backs keeping up extensive landscaping?